Colouring random subgraphs: Colouring number

-\begin{proof}[Proof of \cref{t:degen-main}] Since $\DD(k)$ is a non-decreasing function of $k$, it suffices to only consider $k$ that are divisible by $3$.
+\begin{proof}[Proof of Theorem \ref{t:degen-main}] Since $\DD(k)$ is a non-decreasing function of $k$, it suffices to only consider $k$ that are divisible by $3$.
 Given any small $0 < \alpha < 1/100$ and $k \in \NN$ with $3 \mid k$, we shall construct a $k$-regular graph $G$ (infinitely many, in fact) with the property that, for $t=k/3 + \alpha k$, the $t$-core of $G_{1/2}$ is empty with probability $1-o(1)$ as $k \to \infty$; clearly, this suffices to prove the result.

 We need the following well-known fact: there are positive constants $c',c''$ such that for infinitely many $n$ there is a 3-regular graph $H$ on $n$ vertices without cycles shorter than $c'\log n$, and with all eigenvalues $\lambda_i$ but the first one $\lambda_1=3$ satisfying $\lambda_i\le 3-c''$.
-See, e.g., \citep{Chiu} for a proof.
+See~\citep{Chiu}, say, for a proof of this fact.

 Choose $H$ as above, and let $G$ be a $(k/3)$-blow-up of $H$, i.e., $G$ is obtained from $H$ by replacing each vertex of $H$ by an independent set of size $k/3$ --- we call these sets (and interchangeably, the vertices of $H$) \emph{super-vertices} --- and by replacing each edge of $H$ by a complete bipartite graph in $G$ between the corresponding super-vertices.